heron-data/docs/docs/webhooks.md

 # Webhooks

 We can send notifications about the progress of certain async processes to a URL of your choice.
-You can configure the webhook URL in the [Heron dashboard](https://dashboard.herondata.io/).
+You can configure the webhook URL in the [Heron dashboard](https://dashboard.herondata.io/) by navigating to the "Settings" tab on the left menu bar.

 This is an example structure of our webhooks: